 A Leadership Style Fit to A Followers Needs Creates Better Outcomes When followers reported a fit between their manager’s leadership style and their needed leadership style, they demonstrated more favorable scores regarding trust in their leaders, positive feelings about their job and work intentions, intent to perform, intent to endorse, intent to stay, intent to be a good organizational citizen, and positive feelings.

 The Bottom Line A situational approach to leadership matters.
-Effective leader behaviors are context-specific, depending on the development level of the follower on a particular goal or task.
+We know from leadership simulation assessment data that effective leader behaviors are context-specific, depending on the development level of the follower on a particular goal or task.
 If conscious efforts could be made to increase the fit between needed and received leadership behaviors, the work environment would become more emotionally enjoyable and productive.